shahinvaseghi/invpro/production/README_FORMS.md

 - `notes` - Operational notes
 - `is_enabled` - Active/Inactive status

+**Auto-Generated Fields:**
+- `public_code` (10 digits) - Automatically generated sequential code per company.
+Not user-editable.
+Generated on save using `generate_sequential_code()`.

 **Validation:**
-- Code must be unique per company
+- Code is automatically generated and guaranteed to be unique per company
 - Name must be unique per company
 - Serial number must be unique (if provided)
 - Work center must belong to the active company